chaoskagami/corbenik/README.txt

 around the 3DS, chances are this isn't for you.

-Not every feature has been implemented/tested yet, but at the moment it offers a rather comprehensive experience for N3DS users.
+Not every feature has been implemented/tested yet, but at the moment it offers a rather comprehensive experience for people who know what they're doing.

 Corbenik is licensed under the terms of the GPLv3.
 Please obey it.
 You should have recieved a copy either as part of the git repository,